 The visit was part of a press trip organised by the Tunisian National Tourist Office who are keen to present a more positive view of Tunisia after recent terrorist attacks.

-The Foreign and Commonwealth Office (FCO) advises against all but essential travel to Tunisia and against all travel to designated areas, mainly to the south and on the Algerian border.
+The Foreign and Commonwealth Office (FCO) has lifted its previous warning to avoid travel to Tunisia.
+The main tourist areas areas are safe to visit, but still do not visit designated areas, mainly to the south and on the Algerian border.

 Hand luggage restrictions means large phones, laptops and tablets are not allowed in the cabin on flights from Tunisia back to the UK.
 Many holiday insurance policies will not cover trips to Tunisia so double check before flying.